American Ninja Warrior's Matt Iseman | Louder With Crowder

 Yeah.

-The barriers to entry have been lowered.
+Well, it's the barriers to entry have been lowered.

 The difficult thing is, how do you stand out?

-And that's why I always give anyone credit.
+And, you know, that's why I always give anyone credit.

-When people will make fun of some Vine purse creator or whatever, where they've got millions of followers, the thing is, whatever it is, it's not easy to get people's attention and to maintain it.
+When people will make fun of some vine purse creator or whatever, where they've got millions of followers, the thing is, whatever it is, it's not easy to get people's attention and to maintain it.

-I didn't know you were on Terrestrial other than until I started hearing you on the show.
+So to people like you who've created essentially your own brand, and I found you online, I didn't know you were on terrestrial other than until I started hearing you on the show.

-Don't admit it.
+I'll admit it.

 We'll edit this.

-And the other thing I think is so many people consume content digitally now that it's just much easier than to find it terrestrial.
+No, but it's, but it's, but I mean, it's, it's for, and the other thing I think is so many people consume content digitally now that it's just much easier than to find it terrestrial.

-Didn't you pay for the Wall Street Journal just because you were trying to submit a story to me?
+Didn't you like pay for the Wall Street Journal just because you were trying to submit a story to me?

 12 bucks for 12 weeks.